J. Murray Mitchell

-J. Murray Mitchell Jr. (September 17, 1928 – October 5, 1990) was an American climatologist.
+John Murray Mitchell Jr. (September 17, 1928 – October 5, 1990) was an American climatologist.
 As a United States Air Force weather officer in Alaska from 1952 to 1955, he investigated and named the Arctic haze.
 He served with the United States Weather Bureau and successor agencies from 1955 until his retirement in 1986, and was a prominent member of the National Academy of Sciences and the National Science Foundation.
 The Mitchell Glacier was named after him.